Antelope Fire: October

 The rugged terrain in the fire zone made containment a slow process.
 Crews focused on using handlines, dozer lines, and defensive burning to minimize fire spread, protect timber resources, and minimize the fire's impact on the landscape.
 On October 15, the Antelope Fire was 100% contained.

+Effects

 Closures

-Portions of Klamath National Forest were closed through November 25th, 2021, due to the fire.
+Portions of Klamath National Forest were closed through November 25, 2021, due to the fire.

-Impact

 Environment

 Air quality was impacted in the region surrounding the fire.
 Ash was reported as "blanketing cars" and smoke "choking the air" in the Klamath Basin.
 In early August, smoke and ash from the fire reached the Bootleg Fire in Oregon, which helped to curb the Bootleg's growth.

 Recreation and tourism

 Like many fires burning during the 2021 California wildfire season, the Antelope Fire deeply impacted recreational and tourism activities in the area.
 On August 7, the forest service closed Klamath National Forest due to the Antelope and nearby Tennant Fire.
-The closure was lifted on November 25th, 2021.
+The closure was lifted on November 25, 2021.